ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/opportunities-in-liquid-staking-derivatives-ux/index.md

 Specifically, 224,000 users staked $1024 or less, and 125,000 users staked between $1024 to $32,000, demonstrating the varied investment strategies in play (October 2023)

-**Staking pools tend to talk to each user the same way.
+**Staking pool projects tend to communicate to each user the same way.
 This is wrong.**

 A user with 1 ETH and 100 ETH has a different risk profile/strategy yhey are thinking about. **This creates an opportunity to offer a targeted product to the unique needs**.